silviucpp/erlcass/README.md

 ### Setting the log level

+The erlang [logger][10] facility is used.
+Refer to the OTP documentation to configure the log level.

-`Erlcass` is using `lager` for logging the errors.
-Beside the fact that you can set in lager the desired log level, for better performances it's better to set also in `erlcass` the desired level otherwise there will be a lot of resources consumed by lager to format the messages and then drop them.
+Additionally, for better performance also set in `erlcass` the desired level, otherwise there will be a lot of resources consumed to format the messages and then drop them.
 Also the native driver performances can be affected because of the time spent in generating the logs and sending them from C++ into Erlang.

+In order to change the log level for the native driver you need to set the `log_level` environment variable for `erlcass` into your app config file, example: `{log_level, 3}`.

 Available Log levels are: